Start you journey :

 It’s impossible to talk about Nice without mentioning the famous Promenade des Anglais, "English Promenade".
-Formerly a favourite resort for English people during winter months, it’s today the most famous tourist attraction of the city.
+Formerly a favorite resort for English people during winter months, it’s today the most famous tourist attraction of the city.

 This world-famous 7km promenade runs from the Castle Hill.
 If you want to do the whole Promenade des Anglais, it’s best to rent a bike!

 Also in Nice’s old quarter is this lovely flower and fresh produce market, which sets up every day except Monday when it’s replaced by a flea market.